-EXCLUSIVE LPAT writing past paper sample script, plus comments, so you know what HKEAA expects.
+EXCLUSIVE LPAT past paper exam script, plus comments, so you know what HKEAA expects.
 The writer of the script scored Level 4-4.5 in his LPAT presentation.
+(LPAT writing sample)

 The LPAT Challenge

 In writing, markers look for good vocab, grammar, organization and task completion.
 Make it easier for them to give you high marks with this EXCLUSIVE script.